Free energy, stability, and particle source in dynamical holography: Introduction

 \section{{Introduction}}

-Real systems in our world are extremely complicated systems in dynamical evolution.
+Real systems in our world are complicated systems in dynamical evolution.
 But we always need approximation, simplification and modeling when doing physics.
 If some systems are evolving in time and varying in space slowly enough, we can model them as (locally) static, homogeneous systems, i.e. systems in (local) equilibrium, where thermodynamics (hydrodynamics) applies.
-As a step further, if the systems are just slightly perturbed away from equilibrium, we can phenomenologically describe them by linear response theory, where the systems are characterized by various kinds of response functions in additions to thermodynamic quantities.
-If the systems are really far from (local) equilibrium, then in principle the microscopic details of the systems matter, i.e. we have to use the full quantum field theory to describe the dynamical quantum many body systems, which is extremely difficult (if ever possible).
-However, for quantum many body systems in the holographic limit, i.e. with a gravity dual, we can use AdS/CFT (holography) to study the full dynamics of them (see, e.g. \cite{Sonner} for a recent review).
+As a step further, if the systems are just slightly perturbed away from local equilibrium, we can phenomenologically describe them by linear response theory, where the systems are characterized by various kinds of response functions in addition to thermodynamic quantities.
+If the systems are really far from local equilibrium, then in principle the microscopic details of the systems matter, i.e. we have to use the full quantum field/many-body theory to describe the dynamical quantum many-body systems, which is extremely difficult (if ever possible).\footnote{Note that a system could be far away from global equilibrium while still preserving local equilibrium, which is just the occasion for the application of hydrodynamics.
+Further, even for some systems far from local equilibrium certain modeling/approximations can be used to obtain meaningful dynamical descriptions, which usually have great limitations in turn.} However, for quantum many body systems in the holographic limit, i.e. with a gravity dual, we can use AdS/CFT (holography) to study the full dynamics of them (see, e.g. \cite{Sonner} for a recent review).

 Although dynamical holography is very interesting and strongly motivated and already has significant achievements, it is not systematically justified, compared to the standard AdS/CFT in the equilibrium (Euclidean) case\cite{AdS-CFT,Witten,GKP} and its Minkowski extension in the linear response regime\cite{Minkowski}.
 But as long as it is self-consistent and compatible with fundamental physical theories (like hydrodynamics) and the standard AdS/CFT in the (near-)equilibrium limit, and it has prediction power, it is important and valuable at least in the phenomenological sense and we should try to make it as systematic as possible.
 Generally, dynamical processes in holography are studied using numerics\cite{Sonner}, but it would be very helpful that we could have some quantities to control general dynamical processes analytically, which is the main goal of this paper.